Building a continuous benchmarking ecosystem in bioinformatics: There are various hidden design tradeoffs

 \section{There are various hidden design tradeoffs}

-So far, no single benchmarking system can accommodate all use-cases in bioinformatics.
+So far, no single benchmarking system can accommodate all use cases in bioinformatics.
 However, documentation of design choices for a given system can help to align expectations.
 Some important design trade-offs are:

-\begin{itemize} \item Flexibility vs. complexity: unrestricted freedom for method contributors can mean displacing the burden of maintainability towards the benchmarker.
-Fewer restrictions (e.g., simpler entry points) means that more methods can be included in a single benchmark; but, it can also imply a higher complexity for the initial setup by the benchmarker.
-Constraints can also enable validation, which can greatly help with the development process and quality assurance. \item Perfect software reproducibility is possible \cite{Lamb2021-tb}, but it comes with a high engineering cost.
-It is thus reasonable for a benchmarker to state the desired degree of replicability and the corresponding constraints; different tasks might demand different levels of compliance. \item Security concerns: decentralized runs lower the participation barrier, but it also increases the potential for attacks on their computing environment.
+\begin{itemize} \item Flexibility vs. constraints: An unconstrained benchmark grants method contributors greater flexibility but requires more effort from the benchmarker (maintenance, version support).
+Introducing constraints (such as software dependencies or common data formats) adds initial setup work but can boost maintainability through built-in validation and quality checks. \item Achieving software reproducibility needs discipline and commitment \cite{Lamb2021-tb}.
+A benchmarker can state the desired degree of replicability and constraints. \item Security concerns: decentralized runs lower the participation barrier, but also increase the attack surface.
 Sandboxed environments (restricting network access, filesystem access etc) can be provided as mitigation.
-Additionally, static and dynamic code analysis in the continuous integration process can aid in approving potentially risky submissions. \end{itemize}
+Additionally, static and dynamic code analysis in the continuous integration process can aid in approving potentially risky submissions. \item Versioning granularity: a single benchmark could address performance of a given method across its versions when run on the same datasets; independently, this benchmark could be updated so several benchmark versions are released.
+Benchmarking systems should provide versioning at both component and benchmark levels. \end{itemize}